bitwarden/passwordless-docs/src/guide/errors.md

 ### invalid_attestation

-You receive this error if you're trying to use another attestation format than `"none"`.
+You receive this error if you're trying to use another attestation format than `"none"` while calling `/register/token`

 #### Reason